Ultimately, getting promoted in health and safety is as much about performance as it is about perseverance.

 - Coordinate the implementation of a new technology tool

 It’s important to pick a project that doesn’t affect your performance in other areas.
-Ideally, you’d choose one that aligns with the work you’re already doing.
+Ideally, choose one that aligns with the work you’re already doing.

 Find a way to cut costs

 Traditionally, executive leaders have viewed the safety department as a cost center, although this viewpoint has begun to change over time.
 One way to impress senior leadership is to find significant cost cutting measures that don’t affect performance.
+This can get you promoted in EHS.

 Examples of areas where you might lower costs include: